Guide

 Pre-qualification

-Some agencies require you to be on an approved list before you can even see certain tenders.
-You apply once, get assessed on your experience, financial capacity, insurance, and safety record, and if approved, you can access restricted tenders.
+Some agencies require you to be on an approved list before you can respond to certain tenders.
+You apply once, get assessed on your experience, financial capacity, insurance, and safety record, and if approved, you may access or be invited to restricted opportunities.

 The application process is separate from any specific tender.
 You are not bidding on a particular job.
 You are proving that your business meets the minimum standards the agency requires for that category of work.